Provided by Greenleaf Book Group

 Book Distributors Take a More Active Role

 Distributors serve authors and publishers in two main functions:

 • They set up titles with many wholesalers.

 • They have an active sales force pitching and selling their exclusive line of titles directly to the retail buyers in the hopes of getting as many books as possible on shelves and in front of consumers.

-“Why do I need a distributor to set me up with a wholesaler?” you might ask.
+“Why do I need a book distributor to set me up with a wholesaler?” you might ask.
 Many wholesalers have an application process and require a minimum number of titles to be eligible.
-Ingram, for example, requires publishers or authors to have at least 10 titles before they will make their books available for order; if you have fewer than that, you need a distributor to get you set up in Ingram.
+Some, for example, require publishers or authors to have at least 10 titles before they will make their books available for order; if you have fewer than that, you need a distributor to get you set up.

 You may also wonder, “What’s the benefit of having a someone pitch my book directly to the retailers?”
 As mentioned above, without someone actively and aggressively convincing buyers that your book needs to be on their shelves, in front of consumers, it will probably sit in a warehouse somewhere, never seeing the light of day.
 Distributors’ sales representatives often hold a certain amount of credibility in the buyers’ eyes as a trusted source of marketable, salable books.
 Good distributors and their sales reps are just as invested in selling your titles as you are, and their established relationships in the retail channel give you direct access to the desks of decision-makers at major retail chains.